-After receiving the Report which detailed the above, the Agent provided all the records requested under s.
-31 of the Regulation, along with an explanation dated October 6, 2021.
+On November 25, 2021, after receiving a further copy of the Report which detailed the above, the Agent provided all the records requested under s.
+31 of the Regulation.

-The licensing profile of the Agent confirms an entry from the Compliance Department to the Director of Licensing advising that the Agent had, as of October 12, 2021, passed the CE audit.
+The licensing profile of the Agent confirms an entry from the Compliance Department to the Director of Licensing advising that the Agent had, as of November 25, 2021, passed the CE audit.
 The Agent did respond, but it was outside of the period set out in the Demand.